carat-project/carat-protocol/README.md

 Uses Thrift 0.11.0.
 See [Apache Thrift](https://thrift.apache.org/) homepage for more information.

+## Compile instructions

+* Install Thrift 0.11.0.
+* `./gen-java.sh`
+* ./gradlew build

+The output jar will be in `build/libs/`

+## Note:
-Compiled code can be found in platform specific repositories.
+Compiled code can also be found in platform specific repositories.